 In addition, there is a small fee to get in and up the tower.
-I believe it is worth it, as you can get a nice view of the city centre and also stop in the different stories of the building to learn more about the history of the castle, the city and Baltic region.
+I believe it is worth it, as you can get a nice view of the city center and also stop in the different stories of the building to learn more about the history of the castle, the city, and the Baltic region.

 Lastly, to finish off the first day, you should head to the Republic of Užupis.
 Since it is located right next to the Old town and is easily accessible from the Gediminas Castle Tower, you will not lose time heading there.